LilyBennu/Capstone-CrystalCollector/PrePlanning/frontEndToDo.md

 - blurb images not showing
 - update crystal not working causes error on submit
 - same for blurbs, same error
+- don't i need to add these new image upload paths to security config???
+- what about the CORS in App?

 ==============================================================

 ### wednesday to do ###

 - complete viewCrystalDetails page or whatevs its called

 - AWS S3!!!!!!!!
     - signed up for account
     - created crystalcollectorbucket
     - npm installed aws-sdk
+    - added aws s3 dependency
+    - added image upload controller
+- add credentials in Run - Edit Configurations
+- add code to front end
+*
 - NEED TO BE ABLE TO SIGN OUT
 - TEST SIGN UP
 - make error page